 Your care team completes quality assurance tests for the linear accelerator daily, monthly and annually.
 This then ensures the accelerator is working and operating properly.
 This also includes an annual inspection by an independent and external group.

 Many linear accelerators can do different types of radiation therapy including:

 - Intensity modulated radiation therapy (IMRT): Uses a computer to control the linear accelerator to deliver a precision radiation dose to the target volume.

 - Volumetric modulated radiation therapy (VMAT): Similar to an IMRT except the linear accelerator rotates around the area being treated delivering a precise radiation dose to the target volume while sparing normal tissue.

-- Image-guided radiation therapy (IGRT): Uses CT imaging to assist the setup process to position the body prior to radiation therapy treatments.
+- Image-guided radiation therapy (IGRT): Uses CT or X-ray imaging to assist the setup process to position the body prior to radiation therapy treatments.
 This helps to define and position the body to match the position from simulation.

 - Stereotactic body radiation therapy (SBRT): Uses many separate beams of radiation that meet at one point in the tumor to make a supercharged dose of radiation.
 Your radiation oncologist may use this to treat small tumors surrounded by important organs.

 Side effects from these treatments depend on the treatment site.
 Talk to your radiation oncologist for more information.